Samsung Galaxy Note 10 and Galaxy Note 10 Plus are huge in pretty much every way

 Pricing and availability

-The Samsung Galaxy Note 10 release date is set for August 23, with pre-orders for both handsets opening now in the UK, and from August 8 in most markets.
+The Samsung Galaxy Note 10 release date is set for August 23, with pre-orders for both handsets opening now in the UK and Australia, and from August 8 in most markets.

 In terms of colors, the Note 10 Plus will be available in Aura Glow (blue to white gradient), Aura Black and Aura White, while the standard Note 10 arrives in Aura Glow, Aura Black and Aura Pink - although availability will vary by market.